How to Fill Out the Customs Declaration when Entering the U.S.

 Iris photography is done by using the visible safe low-range infrared light from a monochrome camera.
 There aren’t known health and safety issues associated with the iris recognition technology.

-Rules You Need to Adhere to When Providing Biometrics
+Rules You Need to Adhere to When Providing Biometrics for NEXUS

 At enrolment, you must remove your eyeglasses, as well as contacts, to provide the clearest possible record which needs to be stored for future use.